John Tuttle (athlete)

 John Tuttle (born November 16, 1958) is an American long-distance runner.
 He finished third in the Olympic Marathon Trial in Buffalo, New York on May 26, 1984.
 He then competed in the marathon at the 1984 Summer Olympics.

+Biography

+John Tuttle graduated Alfred-Almond High School in Alfred, New York in 1977.
+He then attended Auburn University where he ran won five titles at the All-Southeastern Conference for cross-country.